Vyral/base-template/_posts/2024-02-27-revitalize-your-home-this-spring-with-simple-upgrades.md

 We’re running a special promotion to help you with one of these home updates.
 Visit our **[Instagram](https://www.instagram.com/colemererealty/){: target="_blank" rel="noopener"}** for a chance to win and see the promotion details.
 This spring, let's embrace the season of renewal by enhancing our living spaces, making them more beautiful, functional, and appealing.

-For more ideas or assistance, don't hesitate to reach out to a Colemere Realty Associate today.
+For more ideas or assistance, don't hesitate to call or send an email to Colemere Realty Associates today.
 Let's make this spring a season of transformation for your home!